suthanaf/suthanaf.github.io/README.md

 * siblings - fil (subject, object)
 * mother/father - bit (subject object)

-When a relational suffix applies from the subject to the object (ie, the subject hates the object, the subject loves the object), the ending - tal is used
+When a relational suffix applies from the subject to the object (ie, the subject hates the object, the subject loves the object), the ending - tal is used.

 When a relational suffix applies from the object to the subject (the object hates the subject, etc, etc), the ending -tun is used.

 When a relational suffixes applies from either the object or subject to the verb (the object/subject hates doing the verb), the ending -hak is used.

 (posession)